railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

 or a production activity, or a source location, or any given destination.

 .. figure:: images/stock_move_tree.png
-   :scale: 75
+   :scale: 65
    :align: center

    *History of Stock Movements*

 Each stock move is in a given state.
 The different possible states are:

-* ``Draft`` : the move so far had no effect in the system.
+* ``Draft`` : the move so far has no effect in the system.
 The transaction has not yet been confirmed,

 * ``Confirmed`` : the move will be done, so it will be counted in the calculations of virtual stock.
 But you do not know whether it will be done without problem because the products have been reserved for